rrikiliba/cat_proof_alarm_system/README.md

-# Cat Proof Alarm System - Embedded software for the internet of things
+# Cat Proof Alarm System

 ![logo](orange_pi_zero_2w/static/icon.png)

 ## Introduction

 This project, developed by two students of the University of Trento, aims to create a comprehensive home security system.
-The goal is to develop a system that enables users to utilize a motion-based security system within their homes, even in the presence of pets that might trigger the alarm.
-Our solution allows users to receive alerts upon motion detection, enabling them to view a captured image of the movement and decide whether to activate the alarm.
+The goal is to develop a system that enables users to utilize a motion-based alarm within their homes, even in the presence of pets that might trigger it.
+Our solution allows users to receive alerts on a webapp upon motion detection, enabling them to view a captured image of the movement and decide whether to activate the alarm.
+If the user is not there to decide, fear not, the system will also automatically try to detect pesky pets in the image and, if it's successful, it will not sound the alarm.

 ## Requirements
 ### Hardware